blsmxiu47/fearless-fitness-tracker/README.md

 * implement structure and basic functionality for the following pages
   * Explore
   * Build Routine
+    * Include preview of routine as it is being built
   * Preferences
   * Profile
   * Account Settings